A little while back, my friend, Michelle, passed away.

-Although, now that I think about it, maybe she actually liked pickles, but just loathed cucumbers.
-But I doubt it.
+Although, now that I think about it, maybe she actually liked pickles, but just loathed cucumbers???
+I doubt it.
 I bet she hated pickles, too.

 Anyway, Michelle loved her dogs and her husband, so much so that she really didn’t want to do much with her friends, even though she loved us and often said, “Sure, we could have lunch” … or whatever.
 She just really loved her husband more.
-They were very close, the best of friends, which is why I believe that she died not long after he did.
+They were very close, which is why I believe that she died not long after he did.

 Friends and I share a sense that perhaps Michelle died of a broken heart.
 She and her husband died in their mid-fifties; both of their bodies just kind of backfired on them early, his more severely and consistently than hers.
 Year after year, something more happened to his body, until over a year ago, it just finally completely gave up on him.
 Then, a year after his passing, everything else in Michelle’s world continued to crumble.
 Things went wrong with the house; various other things needed repair.
 Her car battery died.
 Her pool pump died.
 And she was looking for a new job, all the while her body slowing giving way to arthritis.
 And then, so we heard, a heart attack.